 - Receipts for out-of-pocket expenses

 For non-economic damages, keep a journal documenting how your injuries impact your daily life, relationships, and emotional well-being.
-Your attorney may also have you undergo an independent medical exam or psychological evaluation to assess the extent of your pain and suffering.
+You may also undergo an independent medical exam or psychological evaluation to assess the extent of your pain and suffering.

 Ultimately, the best way to ensure you receive fair compensation for economic and non-economic damages is to work with a skilled personal injury lawyer.
 An experienced attorney can accurately value your claim, gather compelling evidence, and negotiate aggressively with the insurance company on your behalf.